xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 2.5.7 =
+* fixed occasional save bug in admin edit_participant
+* fixed record link in images in the admin list
+* "target" attribute now allowed on dynamic fields that are links
+* date_recorded value now available to dynamic fields in signup submissions
+* dynamic fields no longer ignore "null" values from the database
+* added the ability for custom code to update dynamic fields on a cron
+* field name editing disabled since it is impossible anyway

 = 2.5.6 =
 * new settings for the list search UI strings